adobe-type-tools/afdko/docs/OpenTypeFeatureFileSpecification.md

 <a name="2.h"></a>
 ### 2.h.
 Tags

 Tags are four-letter identifiers.
-These are denoted simply by tag name, without any final spaces, and are distinguished from glyph names by context.
-For
+These are usually denoted simply by tag name, without any final spaces, and are distinguished from glyph names by context.
-example:
+For example:

 ```fea
 DEU